sergism77/Seigr/README.md

 ## 📌 **Project Status: In Development**

-Seigr is actively evolving, with the Seigr Noesis framework leading innovations in adaptive intelligence, decentralized data replication, and eco-conscious computing.
+Seigr is actively evolving, with the Seigr Noesis framework leading innovations in **adaptive intelligence, decentralized data replication, and eco-conscious computing**.

 Join us in **shaping the future** of sustainable, decentralized technologies.
 Review the [Contribution Guide](CONTRIBUTING.md) to get started.